-Redd distributions were relatively consistent among years in the tributaries surveyed.
-In 2023, redds were observed throughout the Chowade River survey reach, with the highest densities observed in the upper third (rkm 43 - rkm 48) (Figure 3.2).
+Redd distributions were relatively consistent among years in the upper Halfway River, the Chowade River, and Fiddes Creek.
+In 2024, redds were observed throughout the Chowade River survey reach, with the highest densities observed in the upper third (rkm 43 - rkm 48) (Figure 3.2).
 Aerial redd densities were similar among monitoring years, with redds typically being concentrated between rkm 38 and rkm 48 (Figure 3.3).
-The distribution of redds in Cypress Creek was different in 2023 relative to previous years.
-As in previous years, redds were observed between rkm 29 and 32, but few redds were observed between rkms 48 and 52, where redd densities are typically high (Figure 3.4, Figure 3.5).
 In the upper Halfway River, redds were almost exclusively observed above rkm 15 (with one exception; Figure 3.6 and Figure 3.7), while distributions were less consistent in Fiddes Creek (Figure 3.6, Figure 3.8).
-Only one redd was observed during aerial surveys in both Turnoff and Needham Creek in 2023 (Figure 3.9, Figure 3.10, Figure 3.11).
+Only one redd was observed during aerial surveys in each of Turnoff and Needham Creek in 2023 (Figure 3.9, Figure 3.10, Figure 3.11).